sorgis-sorgis/sorgis_raid_marks/readme.md

 ## Targeting Tray UI
 The addon adds a list of raid icons to the user interface:
-Left click an icon to try to target the corresponding mark.
+- Click an icon to try to target the corresponding mark.
-Move the tray by holding left click on any icon and dragging the mouse. use `/sraidmarks` to configure the UI.
+- Move the tray by holding left click on any icon and dragging the mouse.
+- Use `/sraidmarks` to configure the UI.
 From here you can resize the icons, lock it in place or hide it.
-If you drag the tray off your screen, run `/sraidmarks reset`.
+- If you drag the tray off your screen, run `/sraidmarks reset`.